AshridgeTechnologies/elemento/stories/Backlog.md

 - Validate App Model loaded from JSON
 - Load time optimisation
 - Splash screens - editor and app
+- Back and forward in Help
+- Links in Help
+- Search in Help
+- Highlight in Help

 Epics
 -----